 While doing my Ph.D. at Cornell in Development Sociology, I learned about social movements with colleagues involved in other movements around the world.
 My dissertation project was about the popular education strategies of the organizations that support the Zapatista movement in Chiapas, Mexico.
 With a Fulbright Fellowship, I had the opportunity to collaborate with and learn from scholars and organic intellectuals in Chiapas.

 In Ithaca, NY, I'm a former member of the leadership team of the Tompkins County Workers Center.
 Students can get involved through their Service Learning for Social Justice program.

 I am on the board of CUSLAR, the Committee on US-Latin American Relations.
 Students can learn about the history and politics of the U.S. in Latin America by getting involved with CUSLAR through internships, travel and writing for their newsletter.

-I have also connected my students with the Food Bank of the Southern Tier through learning opportunities with their Hunger Education program.
+I also collaborate with the Food Bank of the Southern Tier and connect students with learning opportunities through Service Learning with their Hunger Education and Advocacy programs.

 Nationally, I work with the Poverty Initiative, a network of organizations dedicated to building a movement to end poverty led by the poor across color lines.
-Through the connections with the Poverty Initiative, students can learn about the leadership of the poor, challenge myths about poverty, and take part in mini-immersion and immersion programs.
+Through these connections, students can learn about the leadership of the poor, challenge myths about poverty, and take part in immersion programs.